Marjan Park Forest and Hill is the green oasis of Split City.

 Church of St. George source: VIP Holiday Booker

-The stairs next to the church take you to the small lovely beaches that offer more privacy than any other beach in Split town.
+The stairs next to the church take you to small lovely beaches.
+You'll get more privacy than anywhere in Split City.
 Enjoy the silence!

-St. Jerome’s Church and the Cave are located beneath the Marjan reefs on the southern side of Marjan hill.
-The peculiarity is that Saint Jerome is the patron of Dalmatia and translators.
-St. Jerome lived in Marjan Cave and wrote his works here.
+St. Jerome’s Church and the Cave are located beneath the Marjan reefs on the southern side of Marjan.

 The cave above the Church of St. Jeromesource: VIP Holiday Booker